MayaraGimenes/Parkinson_Disease_Prediction/README.md

 training and testing and we evaluate the performance based on a error metric to determine the accuracy.
 However this method is not reliable enough with the amount of data provided.
-If we apply the k-fold cross validation method we may increase the reliability of the accuracy, avoiding over-fitting the data.
+If we apply the k-fold cross validation method we may increase the reliability of the accuracy, avoiding overfitting the data.
 It basically divides each data into folds and ensures that each fold is used as a test.
 For the K-fold, the data is split into K folds, in our case we decided to use K=10, so our data set is split into 10 folds.
 In the first iteration, the first fold is used to to test the model and the rest to train